carnegiemellonracing/driverless-ml-dev/README.md

 # driverless-ml-dev

-Machine Learning-related scripts and architecture for Carnegie Mellon Racing
+Machine learning utilities, experiments and model artifacts used by the Carnegie Mellon Racing team.